 Finding the best hardwood flooring for your home can feel like looking for a needle in a haystack.
-But, thankfully, it’s really not that hard as long as you know where to look and have a good idea of what you want.
+But, thankfully, it’s not too difficult if you know where to look and have a good idea of what you want.

 As wood flooring experts, we’re here to help you make the right decision for your flooring.
-There’s a lot of options, and while we’re definitely biased towards reclaimed wood floors, we’ll cover all types of wood in this post.
-There’s a lot out there, and we want to make sure that you are well informed on all the options.
+There are a lot of options, and while we’re definitely biased towards reclaimed wood floors, we’ll cover all types of wood in this post.
+There’s a lot out there, and we want to make sure that you are well informed on how to choose hardwood flooring.

 Types of Hardwood Flooring

 1 & 2) Unfinished or Finished Hardwood Flooring

 Right off the bat, we have unfinished vs. finished hardwood.
 If you’re looking for something personalized, such as a custom stain or finish, you’ll want to buy unfinished hardwood.
 If you’re okay with the options that pre-finished brings, you’ll find that buying finished is a lot easier because you won’t have to worry about having it stained after it’s installed.

 Beyond that main difference, there are several smaller discrepancies.